 Yes, when babies first teeth are erupting they often have sore and tender gums.
 The pain usually can be soothed by gently rubbing the baby’s gums with a clean finger, a small, cool spoon or a wet gauze.
 Teething does not cause a fever or diarrhea.
 However, this problem needs to be noticed as a separate medical concern.

 Yes.
 Though milk teeth will eventually fall out, still they have the chances to get cavities and may need to be treated.
 As soon as teeth appear in the mouth, the cavity can occur.
 One serious form of the cavity among young children is Baby Bottle Tooth Decay.
 It’s not good for babies to fall asleep with bottles in their mouths.
 The sugar in milk formulas can cause tooth decay, leading to cavities, dental discomfort, and even tooth loss.
 Plain water is usually the best.

 Sucking is a natural behavior for babies.
 Many infant babies start sucking their thumbs or using pacifiers within three months of birth.
 Neither habit generally poses a dental problem if it is discontinued before the child‘s first permanent teeth erupt.

-How can the Dentist protect your child’s teeth?
+6. How can the Dentist protect your children teeth?

-A milk tooth usually stays in its position until a permanent tooth underneath pushes it.
+A baby teeth usually stays in its position until a permanent tooth underneath pushes it.
 Once this process starts the milk teeth come out and permanent teeth take its place.
-Some time children lose a milk tooth too soon.
+Sometimes children lose a milk tooth too soon.
 In such cases, the teeth beside it may move into the empty space.
 It would cause a lack of space for the permanent teeth, leading to teeth crowding.
-This can be prevented by the use of Spaced Maintainers.
+This can be prevented by the use of Space Maintainers.
 It is easier and affordable on your child to keep teeth in normal positions with a space maintainer than to move them back in place with orthodontic treatment.